 My teaching and advising seeks to balance accessibility with high expectations and rigorous academic standards for student work.
 In my interactions and feedback, I try to create a dynamic that is respectful and inclusive of students from all backgrounds and perspectives.
 Within that supportive framework, I encourage students to take intellectual risks and I challenge them to interrogate the assumptions and contextual frames that shape how they understand our social world.
 My courses are designed to engage students with relevant content and methods, elicit active participation, encourage inclusive classroom discussion, and assess students’ ability to apply concepts to real-world challenges.
 Through this approach, I hope to expose a wide range of Cornell graduate and undergraduate students to the merits of rigorous scientific thinking about social problems and policy dilemmas.

-This graduate-level course (PAM 6950), offered in Fall 2016 at Cornell University, introduces core concepts and techniques for analyzing spatially referenced population data.
+This graduate-level course (PAM 6950), first taught in Fall 2016 and offered again for Spring 2019 at Cornell University, introduces core concepts and techniques for analyzing spatially referenced population data.
 Students learn about the spatial structure of social phenomenon and how to analyze and/or account for spatial relationships in formal analyses.
 We draw from examples in many substantive areas of demography, including mortality, fertility, aging, migration, poverty, and segregation.
 The course covers methods for addressing spatial dependence and heterogeneity, as well as tools for describing spatial relationships (including various indices of segregation).
 The course also covers practical skills for managing and presenting spatial data using GIS software, including geographic projections, geoprocessing, geocoding addresses, spatially joining layered data, and distance buffering.
 The course uses QGIS (freeware), GeoDa (freeware), and Stata software packages.
 It is taught in a computer lab setting.
 Students must have basic proficiency in Stata and prior training in basic linear multivariate regression.

-Office Hours – Summer and Fall 2017
+Office Hours – Spring and Summer 2018

-I will be on teaching leave, but you may email me to schedule an individual appointment.
+Please email me to schedule an individual appointment.